 Is it too early to plan holiday menus?
 My oven will be a workhorse when I make roasts or bake goodies for the holidays.
-So, I tried making Instant Pot Cassava Cake.
+So, I tried making a Filipino Cassava Cake in the Instant Pot.
 I won’t have to rely on my oven which will be used for cooking and baking other entrees during Thanksgiving to Christmas.

 Our household’s craving for cassava cake was borne from reading Republic of Taste by Ige Ramos, a cookbook of heirloom recipes from Cavite province.

 In the book, Mr. Ramos cited cassava in Cavite is known as balinghay and around the Philippines, as kamoteng kahoy.
 It is a sturdy, robust crop which is starchy, bland and hefty, and used during WWII as a rice substitute.
 The chapter on Kakanins (rice cakes with coconut), specifically the stories of different cassava cakes from the markets reminded me of my childhood in Tarlac – where cassava cakes were a mainstay for our merienda or afternoon snacks.
 Back then, our holidays were heavily laden with cassava cakes thanks to my mother’s cooking or gifts from friends.

 Ige described various cassava cakes from Cavite, each one more tantalizing than the other, embedded with local sweets: nata de coco, langka (jackfruit), coconut or eggs.
 Some were even baked bibingka-style with charcoal embers on top and at the bottom.